Why Study Theology?

 The academic study of theology invites students to explore how the Christian tradition's greatest minds have approached responses to life's deepest questions.
 Are humans free to the extent that they are capable of moral perfection?
 If not, is God the author of sin?
 How can a perfectly good God create a world where evil and suffering abound?
 Where do we come from, and for what are we created?
 How are we to relate to one another in the modern world across multiple differences, including ethnic, economic, and religious divisions?
 How do we know that anything we believe is true?

 Students at the University of St. Thomas study theology to examine the Christian tradition, which has influenced not only cultural expression in the arts, music, and literature, but also political, economic, and sociological realities in the world that we share.
+The academic discipline of theology examines the Christian theological tradition, and seeks to propel the tradition forward by interpreting the Bible and history in light of contemporary issues raised, for example, by advancements in scientific knowledge, neurological understanding, and sociological, economic, and cultural insights.
+In 2011, America magazine attempted to help its readers understand distinctions between theology and catechesis, as well as the critical role of the theologian in the modern world.

 To be truly well educated, students ought to understand the foundation upon which so much of the modern world is built.
 Moreover, in a world where political, economic, and sociological forces threaten to tear us apart, the next generation of leaders will need to be fluent in religious concepts and vocabularies in order to promote justice and peace.